HugeChungus96/VibeMapper/README.md

 This did not happen on my machines but Windows Defender might tell you this app or Intiface Central is a virus, this is probably because of the mouse, keyboard, and controller hooks, feel free to tell it to kick rocks.

+If your Intiface uses a different port, edit the port.txt file with the port, save, and VibeMapper should use that one instead.

 ## Safety & Privacy
 - This app runs with global input hooks - it can see your keystrokes/clicks when active
 - Your device connection data stays local, nothing gets sent anywhere